A Baltimore judge has ordered a new trial for Adnan Syed, whose murder conviction was the focus of the first season of the popular “Serial” podcast.

 The Peabody Award-winning “Serial” podcast is hosted by journalist Sarah Koenig.
 The first season focused solely on Syed’s case and became a cultural obsession, netting more than 40 million downloads by the time the season closed out at the end of 2014.

-While millions listened along, the program dug into several puzzles surrounding Lee’s death, among them the alibi account of McClain.
+While millions listened along, the program dug into several puzzles surrounding Lee’s death, among them the alibi account of Asia McClain.
+Before his trial, Syed gave two letters to his lawyers from McClain in which she said she was with Syed at a library at the time of the murder.

 Her account did not make it into the defense case, leading Syed to claim ineffective counsel for failing to contact her.

-“The (defense) attorney failed to do the simplest thing and just pick up the phone and call this alibi witness and see if she was legitimate,” Syed’s attorney C. Justin Brown told CNN’s Jim Sciutto on “New Day” Friday.
+“The (defense) attorney failed to do the simplest thing and just pick up the phone and call this alibi witness and see if she was legitimate,” Brown told CNN’s Jim Sciutto on “New Day” Friday.
 “Without ‘Serial’ … I don’t think we would have gotten as far as we did.”

 Welch sided with Syed’s claim that his trial lawyer’s failure to contact McClain “fell below the standard of reasonable professional judgment.”
 But he was not convinced that it prejudiced Syed’s defense “because the crux of the state’s case did not rest on the time of the murder.”